Summarizing Stream Data for Memory-Constrained Online Continual Learning: More Implementation Details

 \section{More Implementation Details}

 For training the sequential tasks, we adopt the basic training scheme and default settings in~\cite{mai2021supervised}.
-In detail, a reduced ResNet-18~\cite{he2016deep} is adopted, where the output channel number of the first convolutional layer is reduced from 64 to 20.
-A stochastic gradient decent (SGD) optimizer is adopted with the learning rate set as 0.1.
-An Nearest Class Mean (NCM) classifier proposed in~\cite{mai2021supervised} is adopted for the training and memory replay.
+In detail, a reduced ResNet-18~\cite{he2016deep} is adopted as the backbone network, where the output channel number of the first convolutional layer is reduced from 64 to 20.
 The projection head for contrastive learning is a 2-layer Multi-Layer Perceptron (MLP) with the output channel number set as 128.
-At each iteration, a mini-batch of size 10 is obtained from the stream data, and the mini-batch size for memory replay is 100.
+An Nearest Class Mean (NCM) classifier proposed in~\cite{mai2021supervised} is adopted for the training of current data and memory data.
+For training, a stochastic gradient decent (SGD) optimizer is adopted with the learning rate set as 0.1.
+At each iteration, a mini-batch of size 10 is obtained from the stream data in the current task, and the mini-batch size for memory replay is 100.

-For the optimization of summarized images, as the information contained in the 10-sample mini-batch from the stream data is limited, we maintain a queue to store the most recent original samples.
+For the optimization of the summarizing images, as the information contained in the 10-sample mini-batch from the stream data is limited, we maintain a queue to store the most recent original samples.
 The buffer size is set as 64 samples per class, which is analyzed in the next section.
 Note that the data in the queue is only utilized for updating the summarized samples, and is unavailable for the sequential-task training.
 The learning rate of the optimizer is set according to the loss scale under different settings.
 We present the loss curve on CIFAR-100 during the training process of different memory sizes in Fig.~\ref{fig:loss_curve}.
 It can be observed that as the summarized sample number of each class increases, the matching loss tends to decrease.
 Therefore, similar to~\cite{kim2022dataset}, we set the learning rate as 2e-4, 1e-3, 4e-3 for 1, 5, 10 images per class, respectively.

+All the experiments are conducted on a NVIDIA A100 GPU, and the code is implemented in PyTorch version 1.10.